dmitry256/uvcvideo-switch/README.md

 # uvcvideo-switch

-Script to dynamically load/unload uvcvideo module from kernel
+A script that dynamically load/unload `uvcvideo` module from Linux kernel

 1. Install the script to `$PATH`
 2. Bind to shortcut in your Window Manager/Desktop Environment of choice